clefourrier/clefourrier.github.io/index.md

 #### 📙 Evaluation guidebook
 Anything you need to know about LLM evaluations ([here](https://github.com/huggingface/evaluation-guidebook)).
 Contains both starter resources and advanced troubleshooting.

-#### 🌳 PLexGen
+#### 🌳 Conlang Phonetic Lexicon Generator
-Conlang generator ([here](https://github.com/clefourrier/PLexGen)).
+Conlang generator ([here](https://github.com/clefourrier/ConlangPLG/)).
 This one dates back from my PhD, it's a phonetic lexicon generator and sound change applier!
 Provide your language shape (phonetics and phonotactics) and sound changes, and it will randomly generate a proto-language and its daughter languages after your specifications!

 ## Misc